-Almonds, also known as badam, are nature’s ancient nutritious food.
-Following Valentine’s Day on February 14, February 16 is recognised as a National Almond Day, due to the nut’s close connection with the heart.
+Almonds, also known as badam in India, are nature’s ancient nutritious food.
+February 16 is recognised as a National Almond Day due to the nut’s close connection with the heart.
 The fear that always tends to haunt us is their fat content.
 Ironical but true, almonds are high-fat foods but still, they can do wonders for your health.

 Though almonds are high in fat, the percentage of saturated and trans fats is low, making the fat composition perfect for your heart health.
 What’s even better is that almonds are absolutely cholesterol-free.

 It is packed with minerals such as calcium and phosphorus that can contribute to strong bones and dental health.
 A great snack for women who are expecting or breastfeeding.

 With its generous supply of Vitamin E, dietary fibre and anti-oxidants [agents that protect body cells against damage daily], almonds have been found to have cancer-preventive effect, especially colon cancer.
 Recent studies have also linked the lowering of prostate cancer risk with the boron content in almonds.

 Researchers believe that a daily helping of a handful of almonds helps in lowering LDL cholesterol [bad cholesterol that tends to increase fat accumulation in the body], thus improving the cholesterol profile and reducing the risk of heart attack [effects similar to statins – cholesterol-lowering drugs].